hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 Note, for values that don't match by default return an `NA` value.
 You can specify what values you would have it assigned using `nomatch` argument.
 Also, if there is more than one matching value found only the first is reported.

-We are trying to *match the row names of our metadata with the column names of our expression data*, so these will be the arguments for `match` (we had previously assigned these to `x` and `y`, respectively).
+We are trying to *match the row names of our metadata with the column names of our expression data*, so these will be the arguments for `match`.
 Using these two arguments we will retrieve a vector of match indices.
-This vector represents the re-ordering of the column names in our data matrix to be identical to the rows in metadata:
+The resulting vector represents the re-ordering of the column names in our data matrix to be identical to the rows in metadata:

 	m <- match(row.names(metadata), colnames(rpkm_data))

-Now we can create a new data matrixin which columns are re-ordered based on the match indices:
+Now we can create a new data matrix in which columns are re-ordered based on the match indices:

 	rpkm_ordered  <- rpkm_data[,m]